The Apache tribe is noted among Native Americans for the bravery with which they initially faced the arrival of the “white man.”

 As a nomadic group of people, the Apache were the first of the tribespeople to master horse riding, according to legend.
 They snaked through Alaska and Canada, and down into North America.

 At the dawn of the 18th century, Apache Native Americans largely populated the vast plains of Kansas.
-While they grew beans and other crops, the Apache’s favorite dish was buffalo meat.
+While they grew beans and other crops, their favorite dish was buffalo meat.
 The tribespeople also used the animal’s skin to manufacture garments.

-When the Apache were on the move, they rested in temporary homes called teepee’s, easily movable, particularly in times of some serious buffalo-hunting.
+When they were on the move, they rested in temporary homes called teepee’s, easily movable, particularly in times of some serious buffalo-hunting.
 They were constructed with long poles and buffalo hide.

 The wikiups, also known as wigwams, were the Apaches’ more durable homes.
 Tree saplings were used to form the dome of the wigwam structure, and natural materials like tree bark was used to cover the small but comfortable home.